-NVE has proposed implementation of voluntary combined billing in 2015.
-The changes will increase the neutrality of the DSO, and level the playing field between integrated suppliers and independent suppliers.
-The regulatory changes will enter into force 1 September 2016.
+NVE proposed the implementation of voluntary combined billing in 2015.
+The regulatory changes entered into force 1 September 2016 and will increase the neutrality of the DSO, and level the playing field between integrated suppliers and independent suppliers.

 Mandatory combined billing